#AI Infrastructure Example: COVID-19 In-Hospital Deterioration

 Go ÖN Home

-1. This is where the non-tabular structure of healthcare data can cause issues for healthcare AI novices.
-Because the underlying data in Chronicles isn’t actually tabular (and the best representation of longitudinal health data is also not tabular), a lot of engineering needs to be done to get a good representation of the patients.
+1. This is where the non-tabular structure of healthcare data can pose challenges for AI novices.
+Since the underlying data in Chronicles isn’t organized in a tabular format—and because the best representation of longitudinal health data often isn’t tabular either—significant engineering is required to represent patients more accurately.

-2. TThe information you can pass back is limited because the database only expects certain types of information (e.g., integer or float).
+2. The information you can pass back is limited because the database only expects certain types of information (e.g., integer or float).

 3. Care must be exercised with run frequency.
 I recommend thorough testing before changing the run frequency of a model.

-4. This was a helpful avenue to improve the way my Python code ran in ECCP.
-As I was able to write custom exceptions that passed back information about who my code was running.
+4. This was a helpful avenue to improve the way my Python code ran in ECCP, as I could write custom exceptions that passed back information about who my code was running.